cdg720/emnlp2016/README.rst

 -------------------
 Overview
 ~~~~~~~~
-Code and models used in `Parsing as Language Modeling <http://cs.brown.edu/people/dc65/papers/emnlp16.pdf>`_ by Choe and Charniak that appear in EMNLP 2016.
+Code and models used in our paper:

+* Do Kook Choe and Eugene Charniak. "`Parsing as Language Modeling <http://cs.brown.edu/people/dc65/papers/emnlp16.pdf>`_."
+Proceedings of the Conference on `Empirical Methods in Natural Language Processing (EMNLP 2016), 2016

 Prerequisites
 ~~~~~~~~~~~~~